vepiteski/HNM4CP.jl/README.md

       add https://github.com/vepiteski/HNM4CP.jl

-The package was built using Julia 1.11.1 but hopefully will work using other (recent) versions.
+The package was built using Julia 1.11.6 but hopefully will work using other (recent) versions.

 Still in the Pkg subshell, type in

       test HNM4CP

 this will trigger tests, hopefully successful.

+To quit the Pkg subshell, type < backspace > which returns in the main Julia shell.

 ***Example usage***